chaffin/RMF/AC/CompanyName-CAGE-AC.md

 ## INTRODUCTION
-This Access Control Policy promulgated in section AC-1 Access Control Policy and Procedures establishes the CompanyName Huntsville Government Cybersecurity Access Control Policy for CAGE CAGE.
+This Access Control Policy promulgated in section AC-1 Access Control Policy and Procedures establishes the CompanyName Huntsville Government Cybersecurity Access Control Policy for CAGE.
 The Information Systems Security Manager (ISSM), as Common Control Provider (CCP), implements these Common Controls for Access Controls in support of multiple Government Contracting Authorities (GCA).
 These common control narratives satisfy the Risk Management Framework (RMF) as implemented by the Defense Security Service (DSS) Assessment and Authorization Process Manual (DAAPM).
 In addition, these common controls satisfy the Department of Defense (DoD) Joint Special Access Program (SAP) Implementation Guide (JSIG) and are applicable to all information systems under the purview of the CompanyName-CAGE ISSM.

 ## PURPOSE